Free cultural events every night of the week

 While being able to speak Spanish will be useful at the events, all can still be enjoyed without doing so.
 If you do speak Spanish, you’ll be able to be amused by the explanations of local traditional dress and dance styles as well as the poetry and jokes that accompany the events.

 Begin the week in the Plaza Grande with the Vaquería, a traditional celebration that began during the Spanish rule and which has stayed at the heart of Yucatecan culture.
 The dancers are all dressed in stunning traditional clothing, and watching their feet move in a blur is always my favorite part of this show.
-If you speak Spanish you’ll also enjoy the tradition of the Bomba, a comedic, rhymed patter between each dance.
-Limited seating.
+If you speak Spanish you’ll also enjoy the tradition of the Bomba, a comedic, rhymed pattern between each dance.
+Limited seating, but can stand and watch.

 For an evening of romantic music, you can’t do much better than the Trova Tuesday.
 Each week, a Trovador trio delights audiences with a set comprising classic Yucatecan and Mexican timeless songs.
 Trovadores are the Yucatecan alternative to Mariachis: they’re the ones to sing by your window at night, as a show of someone’s undying love.
 Limited seating.

 If you want to see Mérida at its happiest, this open-air free-for-all dance is an absolute must.
 Watch young and old dance together to live music, join in the dancing, and grab a bite at the famous Parque de Santiago.
-Limited seating.
+Limited seating, but can stand and watch or even better, you can dance!

-Diálogos del Conquistador is a video mapping presentation that takes place at Casa Montejo, a bank and museum by day, and an art installation on Saturday nights.
+Diálogos del Conquistador is a video mapping presentation that takes place at Casa Montejo, a bank and museum by day, and an art installation on Wednesday nights.
 A (subtitled) interaction between Francisco de Montejo and a Maya leader, it’s a moving piece of theatre that highlights that Mérida was first a Maya city, and that it owes so much to the Maya culture.
-Once you’re done here, walk to the Remate Paseo de Montejo to enjoy music and dancing at the Noche Mexicana until 11 pm.
-You can browse the street markets on your way.
-Limited seating.

 Without a doubt, this is the most popular night of the week.
 I have never seen Parque de Santa Lucía as busy as it is on a Thursday night.
 If you don’t have tickets, you can try grabbing a table at one of the many fabulous restaurants on the square.
 The evening is full of joy and music in the form of different bands, singers, and dancers.
 Different acts are presented each week, but with the same format: the orchestra and dancers, followed by a trio, poetry, and a solo performer.
-Limited seating.
+Limited seating, but can stand and watch.

 Video mapping is something that México truly excels at.
 If you’re out and about in Centro on a Friday evening enjoying the pedestrianization of town, be sure to stop by for the beaming of a potted history of Mérida onto one of the oldest cathedrals in the Americas.
-Limited seating.
+Limited seating, but can stand and watch.

 Every Saturday at 8 pm on the esplanade of the Catedral de San Ildefonso, a free representation of Pok Ta Pok is presented.